DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/CloudWatch/README.md

 ### Concepts Illustrated

 Alarm when average **(Statistics)** CPUUtilization **(Metric)** is over 70%**(Threshold)** in the period of 30 minutes **(Period/Aggregation Period)** with 2 DataPoints out of 3 evaluation period **(>70% happens 2 times out of 90 mins - 3x30 mins)**.

+By default, data resolution is 1 min (1 second is the smallest) meaning metric data is aggregated and stored by CloudWatch in a 1 minute chunk.
+If you retrieve the metric for a hour from 3 days ago, you will receive 180 data points.
+However, depending on the metric data age, older data might be only retrievable at a higher resolution.
+For example, after 15 days, metric data is still available but can only be retrieved with 5 mins data resolution - 5 one min chunks combined and made available for your retrieval.
+If you still specify 1 min data resolution, you will receive nothing.

 ### Logging